Sandy Koufax: Early years (1955–1960)

 Koufax, along with fellow Dodgers pitcher Don Drysdale, served in the United States Army Reserve for two years, from 1957 to 1959.
 He was often stationed at Fort Dix, New Jersey, during the offseason.

 Koufax began the 1958 season 7–3, but sprained his ankle in a collision with Jim Bolger of the Chicago Cubs at first base on July 5, resulting in a long layoff.
-Throughout the season, he was also plagued with back pain which was the result of a benign tumor on his rib cage, necessitating him to undergo surgery in the offseason to have the growth removed.
+Throughout the season, he was also plagued with back pain, which was caused by a benign tumor on his rib cage, necessitating him to undergo surgery in the offseason to have the growth removed.
 As a result, he finished the season at 11–11 and leading the majors in wild pitches.

 In 1959, on June 22, he set the record for a night game with 16 strikeouts against the Philadelphia Phillies.
 On August 31, against the San Francisco Giants, he broke Dizzy Dean's NL single-game record of 17 strikeouts and tied Bob Feller's Major League record of 18.

 That season, the Dodgers won a tight pennant race against the Giants and the Milwaukee Braves.
 They faced the Chicago White Sox in the World Series.
 In his first World Series appearance, Koufax pitched two perfect relief innings in Game 1, though they came after the Dodgers were already behind 11–0.
 Alston gave Koufax the start in Game 5, at the Los Angeles Coliseum.
 In what would have been the series-clincher, Koufax allowed only one run in seven innings but lost the game 1–0 when Nellie Fox scored on a double play and the Dodgers failed to score a run in support.
 Returning to Chicago, the Dodgers won Game 6 and their first championship in Los Angeles.

 In early 1960, Koufax asked Dodgers general manager Buzzie Bavasi to trade him because he believed he was not getting enough playing time, a request that was denied.
 On May 23, he pitched a one-hit shutout against the Pirates, allowing only a second-inning single by pitcher Bennie Daniels and striking out 10 batters in the process.
 However, the game was a highlight in an otherwise bad year for Koufax in which he went 8–13 with a 3.97 earned run average.

-After the last game of the season, frustrated with his lack of progress as well as resentment towards Dodger management, Koufax threw his equipment into the trash, having decided to quit baseball and devote himself to an electronics business in which he had invested.
+After the last game of the season, frustrated with his lack of progress and feeling resentment towards Dodger management, Koufax threw his equipment into the trash, having decided to quit baseball and devote himself to an electronics business in which he had invested.
 In his first six seasons, he had posted a record of 36–40 with a 4.10 earned run average.
 Nobe Kawano, the clubhouse supervisor, retrieved the equipment in case Koufax decided to return the following year.